Fiduciary Financial Advisor: What You Need to Know

 Either way, that advisor is thinking in terms of commission and not in terms of what is best for you.

-This brings us back to fee only fiduciaries
+This brings us back to working with a fee only, fiduciary financial advisor

 This structure gives our clients a completely transparent process they can trust.